mate-academy/react_todo-app-with-api/README.md

 ## Notes
 - Removing a single element from a dictionary can be done either with `delete[id]` or destructuring into a rest parameter.

+## Questions
+- Object.keys() instead of a separate array?
+The problem is recalculating on every launch.
+  Maybe I could useMemo with the [Object.keys()] dependency array.
+  Or I could simply use a ref.
+  Also recalculating would be done with the Object.keys() method every time, not the specific
+    logic I write, like filtering.
+That's just different, maybe better, maybe worse.